Man Hospitalised After Dangerous Eastbourne Pier Jump

-A person was taken to hospital with suspected spinal injuries after jumping from Eastbourne Pier on Sunday evening (27 July).
+A person was rushed to hospital with suspected spinal injuries after leaping from Eastbourne Pier on Sunday evening (27 July).

-Eastbourne RNLI’s D-Class Inshore Lifeboat launched at 8:12pm following reports of someone jumping into the sea from the iconic seafront structure.
-Within two minutes of launching, lifeboat crew located the casualty in shallow water beneath the pier, where bystanders were holding them afloat.
+Eastbourne RNLI’s D-Class Inshore Lifeboat was scrambled at 8:12pm following reports of the jump into the sea.
+Within two minutes, crew found the casualty in shallow water beneath the pier, where quick-thinking bystanders kept them afloat.

-RNLI crew carried out an initial assessment before Coastguard Rescue Officers and ambulance teams arrived to assist.
-Emergency crews worked together to stabilise the individual before transporting them to hospital by ambulance for further treatment.
+RNLI crews carried out an initial check before Coastguard Rescue Officers and ambulance teams arrived.
+Emergency services worked together to stabilise the individual, who was then taken to hospital for urgent treatment.

 A spokesperson for Eastbourne RNLI said: